Strength in diversity

 Learn more about Dr. Tangri’s Research

 Our highly specialized and motivated team work together in a vibrant corporate culture to improve health care delivery.
-CDIC has attracted a new generation of millennial scientists – a world-class group of curious, talented, and inspired young professionals.
+CDIC has attracted a new generation of scientists – a world-class group of curious, talented, and inspired young professionals.

 Ranveer Brar, MSc, Statistician and Research Coordinator, holds a Bachelor of Science degree in Biopsychology, and a Master of Science degree in Community Health Sciences.
 He works on a longitudinal prospective cohort study exploring trajectories of physical activity, physical function, and mental health in people with late-stage Chronic Kidney Disease.
 He is also working on multiple other projects that utilize administrative health data to assess long-term health outcomes and patterns of healthcare utilization at the population-level.